swazau/UON_GPA/README.md

 | F | 0-44 | Fixed value of 44 |
 | UP | N/A | Fixed value of 58 |

-## Customisation

-You can modify the grade points in the `GPAVisualiser` class initialisation if your institution uses a different scale.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.